robdodson/itshackademic/static/codelabs/4-polymer-drive-client/8-google-signin.md

 [Google Developer Console](https://console.developers.google.com/project).
-Be sure to enable the Google Drive API and add [http://127.0.0.1:51792/](http://127.0.0.1:51792/) to the list of authorized clients.
+Be sure to enable the Google Drive API and add [http://127.0.0.1:51792/](http://127.0.0.1:51792/) to the list of authorized clients (that's the ip and port that Chrome Dev Editor runs the app on.
+If you're using your own server, make sure the ip and port match on console.developers.google.com).
 In the **API's & auth > Consent screen** menu, be sure to give your application a `Product Name` and `Email Address`.
 <br><br>
 &rarr; Add attributes to the `google-signin` tag: